ETH-NEXUS/scClone2DR_publication/README.md

-# drscs_publication
+# scClone2DR_publication
-Code related to the drSCS project and manuscript
+Code related to the scCone2DR project and manuscript